 The Bengal and the Siamese are two of the world’s most popular cat breeds.
-So much so that cat lovers are interested in the breed mixes of these two kitties.
+So popular, in fact, that cat lovers are interested in the breed mixes of these two kitties.
 The Bengal Siamese mix can make a great furry companion if you’re considering a mixed breed.

 The Bengal Siamese mix is affectionate and friendly and loves being with people and their families.
 They get along well with children, dogs, and other cats.
 They are playful and intelligent, which will require mental and physical stimulation.